How To Remove Snow From a Pool Cover

 Main Takeaways

-• You need to remove snow from your pool cover to preserve the cover and prevent damage to your above ground pool.
+• You need to remove snow from your pool cover to preserve the cover and prevent serious damage to your above ground pool.

-• To remove snow from your pool cover, use a using push broom, leaf blower, pool salt, pool cover pump, or waterproof heat cable.
+• To remove snow from your pool cover, use a push broom, leaf blower, pool salt, pool cover pump, or waterproof heat cable.

 • Avoid using anything that may tear your pool cover and vinyl liner.

 • The best way to prevent snow from accumulating on your pool cover is to remove it in smaller amounts.
+And ensure your pool cover is supported underneath or you are using a mesh cover to avoid too much weight from building up on it.

 Why You Need To Remove Snow From Your Pool Cover